nopnop2002/esp-idf-ftp-camera/README.md

 ![config-shutter-2](https://user-images.githubusercontent.com/6020549/66263121-660d6300-e828-11e9-9c8f-8c12a8f3f2a7.jpg)

-Shutter is the Enter key on the keyboard
+## Shutter is the Enter key on the keyboard
+For operation check

 ![config-shutter-1](https://user-images.githubusercontent.com/6020549/66263120-6574cc80-e828-11e9-980b-b495e9f59e8e.jpg)

-Shutter is a GPIO toggle
+## Shutter is a GPIO toggle

+Initial Sate is PULLDOWN
+When it turns from OFF to ON, it prepares the shutter and takes a picture again when it is OFF.

+Initial Sate is PULLUP
+When it turns from ON to OFF, it prepares the shutter and takes a picture again when it is ON.

 ![config-shutter-3](https://user-images.githubusercontent.com/6020549/66263122-660d6300-e828-11e9-8619-e54ab0c6b54f.jpg)

-Shutter is TCP Socket
+## Shutter is TCP Socket

 You can use tcp_send.py.
 ```